spring-jdbc-crud/simplejdbcmapper/README.md

  sjm.deleteById(Product.class, 5);

  /*
   For custom queries use the following method to get the columns sql.
-Works well with Spring row mappers like BeanPropertyRowMapper, SimplePropertyRowMapper etc, creating the appropriate column aliases when the column name does not match the corresponding underscore case property name.
-This facilitates these row mappers to populate all the properties.
+It creates the appropriate column aliases when the column name does not match the corresponding underscore case property name.
+This allows the usage of Spring row mappers like BeanPropertyRowMapper, SimplePropertyRowMapper etc instead of writing custom row mappers.
 Note in this case the 'name' property is mapped to the 'product_name' column.
  */
  String sql = "SELECT " + sjm.getBeanFriendlySqlColumns(Product.class) +  " FROM product WHERE product_name = ?";